jessedc/JCTiledScrollView/README.md

 # JCTiledScrollView

-A set of handy classes wrapping UIScrollView and CATiledLayer that simplifes displaying large images and PDFs at multiple zoom scales.
-The classes and associated demo code should provide a good reference for how to implement CATiledLayer on iOS devices.
+JCTiledScrollView is a set of classes that wraps UIScrollView and CATiledLayer.
+It aims to simplify displaying large images and PDFs at multiple zoom scales.

+JCTiledScrollView is under continuous development by [Jesse Collis][3] <jesse@jmcultimedia.com.au>.

+Feature requests and pull-requests are more than welcome.

 ### Features

- * Supports Bitmap tiles, and PDF files through two seperate classes
+ * Supports tiled bitmap images and single page PDF files through two separate classes
- * Works on both standard and high resolution displays (hellooooo retina display iPad!)
+ * Works on both standard and high resolution displays
- * For bitmap images you only need toprovide a single set of tiles, no need for @2x tiles
+ * Only need to provide a single set of bitmap tiles; no need for @2x tiles
+ * A handy set of default UIGestureRecognizer actions and delegate callbacks
- * Demo code, tiles, and example PDF file included
+ * Demo code, example PNG tiles and PDF file are included
- * iOS 4+
+ * Supports iOS 4.0+

 <img src="https://github.com/jessedc/JCTiledScrollView/raw/master/Demo/JCTiledViewDemo.png" alt="Skipping Girl JCTiledScrollView Demo" width="206" style="width:206px;"/>

 ### Latest Updates (March 2012)

   * Merged experimental PDF rendering classes into the main project.
 Welcome JCTiledPDFScrollView.
+  * Added an initial set of UIGestureRecognizers with some optional default behaviour, similar to MKMapView

-### Future plans
+### Next Steps

- * Handle zooming in both directions
- * More advanced UIGestureRecognizer support
- * Support for overlay views
+ * Support for adding overlay views
+ * More advanced UIGestureRecognizer support (dragging overlays etc)
+ * Zooming in both directions

 ### Handy Links
- * Cut your large images into tiles with [Tile-Cutter][5] by [Jeff La Marche][6].
+ * Cut your large images into tiles with [Tile-Cutter][5] by [Jeff La Marche][6]
- * Cut your images on the command line with my fork of [Chris Miles'][13] experimental [SliceTool][12] program.
+ * Cut your images on the command line with [my fork][12] of [Chris Miles'][13] experimental [SliceTool][12] program

 ### Further Reading
   * [Subduing CATiledLayer][9] by Matt Long (Cocoa is my Girlfriend)